markuryy/ComfyUI-Simple-Video-XY-Plot/README.md

 1. Connect a model to the "model" input
 2. Connect a VAE to the "vae" input
-3. Connect positive and negative prompts to the respective inputs
+3. Connect positive and negative conditioning to the respective inputs
-4. Connect a latent image (can be a video latent with multiple frames)
+4. Connect an empty video latent image (can be a video latent with multiple frames)
 5. Adjust the CFG and Shift ranges as needed
 6. Run the node to generate the XY plot

-For more detailed information, see the [developer documentation](./cline_docs/dev_docs.md).
+This node essentially combines the SodelSamplingSD3, Ksampler, and VAE Decode nodes.
+It does not do much more than that.
+The output is a decoded grid of videos.
+Individual videos are not output.

 ## Develop